lsguntzel/lsguntzel.github.io/index.md

 This was a difficult decision for me.
 I want mental health care to be accessible.
 However, I do not want our work to be bound by the limitations and mercurial nature of insurance reimbursement, which is predicated on a pathologizing philosophy of mental health that only accounts for a portion of the meaningful work done in therapy.
 I do offer Superbills that you may submit to your insurance company for out-of-network reimbursement.

 ***When do you see clients?***
-I see clients in person only on Tuesday afternoons and evenings.
+I see clients in person only on Thursday afternoons and evenings.
 I may have occasional telehealth availability on other days.

 ***How often will we meet?***
 When possible, I prefer to begin therapy by meeting weekly for at least the first 3-4 weeks to complete the intake and goal-setting process, establish the therapeutic relationship, and begin to gain traction on therapy goals.
 After that time, sessions may be weekly or every two weeks.
 However, sometimes I may only have an every-other-week opening.